worldbank/wb-reproducible-research-repository/metadata_protocol.md

 - **Data Access**: Use the most restrictive tag that applies across all datasets in the package.
 For instance, if some data is restricted and some is open, use Restricted; if some data is limited-access and some is accessible, use Limited-access.

-  - Open data: all data is freely downloadable and redistributable.
+  - `Open dat`a: all data is freely downloadable and redistributable.
-  - Accessible data: data is freely downloadable but cannot be redistributed (e.g., World Bank Microdata Library public use files).
+  - `Accessible data`: data is freely downloadable but cannot be redistributed (e.g., World Bank Microdata Library public use files).
-  - Limited-access data: data requires purchase or human approval to access (e.g., World Bank Microdata Library licensed data).
+  - `Limited-access data`: data requires purchase or human approval to access (e.g., World Bank Microdata Library licensed data).
-  - Restricted data: data has no documented access method, or access was granted directly to the authors under a custom or ad-hoc agreement that does not allow redistribution.
+  - `Restricted data`: data has no documented access method, or access was granted directly to the authors under a custom or ad-hoc agreement that does not allow redistribution.
+  - `Forthcoming data`: data is forthcoming on World Bank MDL or DDH.
+This tag will need to be updated once the data has been published.

-  If the package includes synthetic data in place of restricted original data, add a second Data Access tag with the value "Synthetic data", in addition to the most restrictive access tag for the original data.
+  If the package includes synthetic data in place of restricted original data, add a second Data Access tag with the value `Synthetic data`, in addition to the most restrictive access tag for the original data.
 In total there will be two rows for Data Access in this case.

 - **Code Access**: Use the most restrictive tag that applies.

-  - Open code: code is included in the package and freely accessible.
+  - `Open code`: code is included in the package and freely accessible.
-  - Restricted code: code is proprietary, not included in the package, or is under a temporary embargo.
+  - `Restricted code`: code is proprietary, not included in the package, or is under a temporary embargo.
-  - No code: the package includes only manual processes (e.g., Excel-based analysis with no scripts).
+  - `No code`: the package includes only manual processes (e.g., Excel-based analysis with no scripts).

+---
+### Manual Input Fields: DataCite

+Most of this section is auto-filled.
+In some cases, the following will need to be filled/verified:

+* **Affiliation for Creators**:
+  * If the authors have more than one affiliation, for instance, World Bank and University of Cambridge, add a row for the second affiliation.
+Each row should have one affiliation only.
+  * If the affiliation is other than World Bank, World Bank Group, IFC, or IMF, look up the ROR for the organization here: https://ror.org/ and add it to the Affiliation Identifier field.
+If multiple affiliations are used, add one for each in a separate row.

+* **Creator section when creator is World Bank and not individual authors**: For flagships, in certain cases, instead of listing all the authors, only World Bank or World Bank Group is mentioned as a creator.
+In that case, the following fields need to be updated:
+  * Name: Name of the organization (e.g., `World Bank`)
+  * Name type: `Organization`
+    > Given name and Family name will be empty.
+Affiliation fields should be filled as usual.

 ---